alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/non-muslim/2020-07-18-was-buddha-a-prophet.md

 ---
+group17: true
+hijri: Dhul-Qa'dah 27, 1441 AH
+lang: en
 layout: post
-title: "Was Buddha a Prophet?"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatwas of the Permanent Committee of KSA, Fatwa no. 21004"
+source: Fatwas of the Permanent Committee of KSA, Fatwa no. 21004
-category: [non-muslim]
+summary: Buddha was not a prophet; he was an atheist philosopher, who led an ascetic life of non-conformity with Divine Religion.
+Anyone who believes in his prophethood is a Kafir (disbeliever).
-tags: [alifta]
+tags:
-hijri: "Dhul-Qa'dah 27, 1441 AH"
-lang: en
+- alifta
+title: Was Buddha a Prophet?
 translation: false
-summary: "Buddha was not a prophet; he was an atheist philosopher, who led an ascetic life of non-conformity with Divine Religion.
-Anyone who believes in his prophethood is a Kafir (disbeliever)."
-group17: true
 ---

 ### Question: